kontent-ai/boilerplate-net/README.md

 All content retrieved from Kentico Cloud is by default [cached](https://github.com/Kentico/cloud-boilerplate-net/blob/master/src/content/CloudBoilerplateNet/Services/CachedDeliveryClient.cs) for five minutes.
 You can change the time by overriding the value of `CacheTimeoutSeconds` (e.g. in appsettings.json).

 ### How to adjust the sitemap.xml
+The boilerplate contains a sample implementation of the [`SiteMapController`](https://github.com/Kentico/cloud-boilerplate-net/blob/master/src/content/CloudBoilerplateNet/Controllers/SiteMapController.cs).
+Make sure you specify desired content types in the `Index()` action method.
+Also, you can adjust the URL resolution logic in the `GetPageUrl()` method.

 ### How to handle 404 errors or any other error